 - Your bundle period is from January 6th until February 5th

 - Your invoice period is from December 12th until January 12th.

 The invoice you get January 12th calculates the usage between December 12th and January 12th.
 But because your bundle is renewed on January 6th, you see the usage of 2 different bundles on your invoice:

 - First, the usage from December 12th until January 5th.

 - Then, the usage from January 6th until January 11th.

-Your usage outside of your bundle is calculated using the invoice period and will contain usage of two bundle periods - provided you've had out-of-bundle costs, of course.
+Your usage outside of your bundle is calculated using the bundle period.